What’s in your garage? Not sure? If the items in your garage are not your car, maybe you need some garage organizing help!

-Preparation You most likely have a lot of stuff that is trash or not worth keeping.
+- You most likely have a lot of stuff that is trash or not worth keeping.
 Therefore, before you begin, I suggest rounding up lots of bags for trash and boxes for things you want to keep while going through the next step.

 - Be sure to dispose of items like paint, old motor oil, etc. properly.
 Check with your city for guidelines on disposing of hazardous items.

 - Make sure to complete these three steps before moving forward.
 You will avoid the temptation to keep something you already decided to discard.

-Plan It This portion of the project will take some thought and planning on your part.
+Plan It: This portion of the project will take some thought and planning on your part.
 It will be very specific to you and your particular garage space and what you want to do with it.
-Here are some things to think about and questions to ask yourself before you get to the next step (Design):
+Make sure you can afford the plan you choose, as some items can be costly.

 - What do I want the garage to be used for?
 (Examples: protect my car; workshop area; overflow entertainment space; play space for kids; storage for sports equipment, holiday decorations, garden supplies, etc.).